-We frequently receive comments about improved blood pressure from people after they start Earthing.
-High blood pressure numbers have dropped.
-Some individuals have told us that their doctors have been able to reduce their medication dosage, and, in some case, eliminate medication altogether.
+The study was inspired by repeated feedback about improved blood pressure from people after they start Earthing.
+Their high blood pressure numbers dropped, and some individuals have said that their doctors have been able to reduce their medication dosage, and, in some case, eliminate medication altogether.

 ● “My blood pressure, although still at the same dose of medication as before, runs at a consistently lower reading, something I haven’t seen since I started medication ten years ago.”